-Recording: After going through a training period, CPN Volunteers have access to professional recording equipment.
-We need people to go out and record events, and would even love to train you to write a news article.
-Video is coming soon.
+Recording: We need people to go out and record events, and would even love to train you to write a news article.

 “For me, podcasting is an evolution from broadcasting,” Tubbs said.
 “Broadcasting is an agricultural term originally, meant to describe the mass throwing out of seeds, hoping some of them will grow into plants.
 Podcasting is more about the seeds being thrown into the waiting soil of those who want them.”

 “Podcasting is a transition medium, meaning, it’s a temporary thing that will continue to change as the Web matures into something a bit more manageable,” Tubbs wrote to a journalist in 2006.